jeff-hykin/prolog_world/README.md

         - there's a green "Code" button^
         - (if you are comfortable with git, cloning the code is even better)
         - unzip the code after downloading
-    - Open up your terminal and `cd` to wherever you unzipped the code
+    - Open up your terminal/console and `cd` to wherever you unzipped the code
         - ex: `cd ~/Downloads/prolog_world`
     - If you're on any operating system that is not Windows
         - run `commands/start` and Prolog should auto-install for you